haggismcbean/glass-urchin/_posts/2015-07-02-welcome-to-jekyll.markdown

 ###Install Ghostery

 [Ghostery](https://www.ghostery.com/) is pretty cool I just found out about it the other day.
 Basically it blocks things like cookies and those 1px images that spy on you.
-I think it also blocks javascript blocking, but it's nice to have Noscript just to be doubly sure.
+I think it also blocks javascript tracking, but it's nice to have Noscript just to be doubly sure.

 ###Make HTML DuckDuckGo your default search engine